cbrou002/chess-project-public-portfolio/README.md

 * Ability to promote a pawn when the conditions match
 * Checks to see if the chess piece is in the boundaries of the board.

-NOTE: The source files we implemented have not been included in this portfolio, but I have included the header files for the work we did.
+NOTE: The source files we implemented have not been included in this portfolio, but I have included the header and test files for the work we did.

 ## User Interface Specification